By Rhondalyn K. Peairs and Diane Galatowitsch

 Related Publications: Lewis, David L. When Harlem Was in Vogue.
 New York: Knopf, 1981.

-Preferred Citation: Rex Madsen and Jimmy Daniels Photograph Collection, Amistad Research Center at Tulane University, New Orleans, LA
+Preferred Citation: Rex Madsen and Jimmie Daniels Photograph Collection, Amistad Research Center at Tulane University, New Orleans, LA

 Processing Information: The processing of this collection was completed between September-October 2002 and April-May 2003.